Skip to content

 Add Page

-On this tab, users can add notes to the MSEL to be worked and accessed by other team members with appropriate permissions.
+On this tab, users can add notes to the MSEL for team members with the appropriate permissions to work and access.

 Blueprint Notes Tab OE